joenkl/candidate-project/README.md

 At this point you should have a server running on port `localhost:8000` and a client running on `localhost:3000`

 You should now be able to navigate to `localhost:3000/` in your browser.
+The browsers console should print the resutl from the health endpoint if everything is working

 ### Troubleshooting

-If you have any issues getting the project set up, feel free to send me an email at <jl@crownsterling.io>.
+If you have any issues getting the project set up, feel free to email me at <jl@crownsterling.io>.